nick-adams/nick-adams.com/_posts/2018-12-11-launching-my-new-portfolio.md

 - CSS Grid Frameworks are more of a headache than they are worth.
 I spend way too much time building mine then fighting with it on each page.
 Now that CSS Grid exists that solves this issue, but at the time I should have just used margins and paddings.
 Who was I trying to impress?
 - I still love Sass despite all the postCSS/CSS Modules/CSS-in-JS hullabaloo.
 It allowed me to create some really nice CSS flexibility.
 - Netlify is awesome.
 - Don't overthink things.
 Don't over-design things.
 Just get something up there.
-How many times do you have ot tell yourself this Nick? ffs.
+How many times do you have to tell yourself this Nick? ffs.
 - Putting an incomplete portfolio online was a good forcing mechanism.
 - An even better forcing mechanism was having a portfolio support group with some designer friends where we held each other accountable for progress and gave eachother reality checks along the way.